 IHFA administers the State of Idaho's Section 8 Housing Choice Voucher program in 34 of 44 counties.
 IHFA is only one of a statewide network of public housing providers.
 IHFA does not oversee any citywide or countywide Participating Jurisdictions (PJs) for public housing.
-These PJs have local governing boards responsible for appointing the governing structure of the local Public Housing Authority (PHA) and direct PHA activities.
+These PJs have a local governing board responsible for appointing the governing structure of the local Public Housing Authority (PHA) and direct PHA activities.